Lady Charlotte Sophia Somerset1

 Last Edited=22 Mar 2002

-General Sir J. William Collman Williams was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He lived at Purbrook, Hampshire, England.1
+General Sir J. William Collman Williams was appointed Knight Commander, Order of the Bath (K.C.B.)1 He lived at Purbrook, Hampshire, EnglandG.1

 Child of General Sir J. William Collman Williams